 What Causes Condensation on Windows?

-In essence, window condensation occurs when the humidity in the air comes into contact with a cold surface.
-Now let’s talk about how window condensation takes place, depending on where it forms.
+In essence, condensation on windows occurs when the humidity in the air comes into contact with a cold surface.
+Now let’s talk about how condensation on windows takes place, depending on where it forms.

 1. Condensation on the Outside of Windows

 So what causes condensation on windows when the moisture is on the external side?
 Simple.
 This happens when the air outside your home is humid and is warmer than your window glass.

 Therefore, exterior condensation on windows typically happens during the summer—a season wherein homeowners have their windows shut and their ACs on.
 But why is condensation on windows good news in this scenario?

 External condensation on windows means that your windows are doing a good job at sealing and insulating your home.
 Here’s why:

 - The exterior humidity stays outside, which is why the condensation is formed outside.